-230-239 The Teaching and Coaching of Activities.
+- 230-239 The Teaching and Coaching of Activities.
 Half course.
 Students with a major concentration in physical education must combine various courses to total the required two-course credit.
-Prerequisite: a record of participation in skill performance or completion of the same activity in 380.

-- 230 Field Hockey, F. Miss D. Zuidema.
-Not offered 1982-83. - 231 Basketball.
-F. Mr. D. Vroon. - 232 Baseball/Softball.
-S. Mr. J. Pettinga. - 233 Track and Field.
-S. Mr. R. Honderd.
-Not offered 1982-83. - 234 Soccer.
-F. Mr. M. Zuidema. - 35 Volleyball/Tennis.
-S. Mr. D. Vroon, Mrs. K. Wolters.
-Not offered 1982-83. - 236 Football.
+Prerequisite: a record of participation in skill performance or completion of the same activity in 380. - 230 Field Hockey, F. Miss D. Zuidema. - 231 Basketball.
+F. Mr. D. Vroon.
+Not offered 1983-84. - 232 Baseball/Softball.
+S. Mr. J. Pettinga.
+Not offered 1983-84. - 233 Track and Field.
+S. Mr. R. Honderd. - 234 Soccer.
+F. Mr. M. Zuidema.
+Not offered 1983-84. - 235 Volleyball/Tennis.
+S. Mr. D. Vroon, Mrs. K. Wolters. - 236 Football.
+F. Mr. J. Pettinga. - 237 Gymnastics.
+S. Staff. - 238 Wrestling.
 F. Mr. J. Pettinga.
-Not offered 1982-83. - Gymnastics.
-S. Staff.

-- 238 Wrestling, F. Mr. J. Pettinga. - 301 Measurement and Evaluation in Physical Education.
+Not offered 1983-84. - 301 Measurement and Evaluation in Physical Education.
 S. A study of the evaluation techniques in physical education.
 Emphasis on evaluation of physical fitness, body mechanics, growth, motor ability, sport skills, knowledge of health practices and sports activities, and program evaluation.
 Consideration is given to the organization of evaluation programs and the use of such programs.
 The course gives opportunity for practical experience in administering tests.
 Mr. M. Zuidema. - 302 Organization of the Curriculum and Programs of Physical Education.
 S. A study of the structure and curricula of modern physical education programs of elementary and secondary schools and the closely-related areas of administration of athletics, intramurals, recreation, and health programs.
 Opportunity is given to construct total programs of physical education for selected schools.
-Mr. M. Zuidema. - 303 Leadership in Recreation Programs.
+Staff. - 303 Leadership in Recreation Programs.
 S, half course.
 This course studies the organization of recreation programs and gives opportuniity for observing programs in action, for structuring new programs, and for developing leadership skills.
-Mr. D. Tuuk.

-312 Physiology of Conditioning and Injuries.
+Miss D. Zuidema. - 312 Physiology of Conditioning and Injuries.
 F, half course.
 The study of physiological principles as they apply to physical training and rehabilitation from injury.
 Specific types of training programs are studied.
+Lab-

-Laboratory topics will include athletic injury treatment, taping techniques, and first aid procedures.
+- oratory topics will include athletic injury treatment, taping techniques, and first aid procedures.
 May substitute for 230 in major programs with the approval of the department.
 Prerequisite: a biology core course.
-Mr. J. Timmer.

-380 Individual Competences.
-F, I, and S, full or half course.
+Mr. J. Timmer. - 315 Sociology of Sport.
+S. A study of the social and social-psychological dynamics of sports in modern society.
+Areas receiving special attention are youth sports, interscholastic sports, and professional sports.
+Emphasis is put on describing and understanding sports participants, observers, and the relationship of sport as an institution to the rest of the social structure.
+Offered as Sociology 315.
+Mr. G. De Blaey. - 380 Individual Competences.
+F, I, S, full or half course.
 This course offers opportunity for physical education majors and minors to develop the physical condition and skill necessary to be beginning teachers in physical education.
 It requires active participation and competence in a variety of physical education skills.
 Students should register for this course when they are admitted to a major or minor in the department and remain registered for it until they have completed the other departmental requirements.
 Majors, who need a full course credit, must earn 210 points, and minors, who receive a half course credit, must earn 105.
 Periodic competency examinations are given.
 Elements of this course are prerequisites for 230 courses.
 Students must complete at least 200 points before being approved for directed teaching.
-Mrs. K. .
-Wolters.
+Staff.